 $115 for two views.
 This is the most accurate manner to count pups and predict difficult natural birth.
 Dog must be a minimum of 47 days pregnant to detect puppies on x-ray.

 We offer surgical insemination in dogs.
-Progesterone level is required, either here or within 24 hours prior at another veterinary clinic.
-This does not include to cost to collect a male dog.
+We have to do our own progesterone in our clinic, because every progesterone machine reads differently.
+We do not accept other progesterone levels from other clinics.
+This does not include the cost to collect a male dog.
 If collection is required, the male must be present at the time of insemination.
-The cost for semen collection is $75 and includes a microscopic examination of semen quality prior to insemination.
+The cost for semen collection is $100 and includes a microscopic examination of semen quality prior to insemination.
 The female will not be sedated until semen quality is verified.
 We also check the semen of any sample provided to us.
-Cost for surgical insemination is $250.

 Budget Vet performs over 300 c-sections annually on all breeds of dogs.
 We mainly do c-sections on the Bully breeds, including French Bulldogs, English Bulldogs, American Bullies and Pugs.
 We are used to the unique anesthetic and surgical issues associated with these breeds.
 We tailor our anesthesia and surgical techniques to minimize danger to the mother and puppies.
 Dr Lassiter has performed over 1500 c-sections in her career and is very comfortable with both uncomplicated and complicated surgeries.

 It is best to establish a relationship with us before the c-section.
 We much prefer looking at the female before labor and getting an idea about her breeding dates, etc. so we can plan for the c-section ahead of time.
 We only have one doctor currently.
 Although we do try to be available, one person can only do so much.
 If you do not establish a relationship with us, we may not be available when time for the c-section comes around.

 If you are already an existing client, an uncomplicated c-section is $850.
 We usually require a reverse progesterone before actually going to surgery unless the dog is in active labor.